 A quotation is an exact reproduction of spoken or written words.
-Direct quotes can provide strong evidence, act as an authoritative voice, or support a writer's statements.
+Quotes can provide strong evidence, act as an authoritative voice, or support a writer's statements.
 For example:

 How to quote

-Make sure that you have a good reason to use a direct quotation.
-Quoting should be done sparingly and should support your own work, not replace it.
+Quoting should be done sparingly and support your own work, not replace it.
 For example, make a point in your own words, then support it with an authoritative quote.

-- A short quotation often works well integrated into a sentence.
+- A short quotation often works well when integrated into a sentence.

-- Longer quotations (more than 3 lines of text) should start on a new line, be indented and in italics.
+- Longer quotations (more than 3 lines of text) should start on a new line and be indented on both sides.